rajdeepd/bosh-oss-docs/bosh/documentation/deploy_cf_vsphere.md

 *Where do you specify 'yourdomain.com' in the deployment?
 In the deployment manifest, there is a `domain: ` property.
 Put your domain here.

 *Do you need DNS configured for your CF instance?
 Yes.
 The easiest way to set this up is with a wildcard DNS entry that points to your domain.
 The router component of CF will take care of routing requests to the correct apps.
+The wild card DNS entry needs to point to the IP where router is running.s

 # Summary #